The Skyblade Saga!

 “But the Cathedral Guard—”

-Tom sighed.
+Tom sighed and sat back down.
 “If you don’t return—”

 “That went well,” Harry said with a jovial smile.
 He glanced at the cheese tray.
 “Are you going to—”